Last Updated: 6 months ago

 Museums

 If you are attending a museum and are worried about guided audio tours, you can enjoy the educational experience.
-Some museums will be equipped with a hearing-compatible neck loop or FM System to pair your hearing aids or cochlear implant to help you hear clearly.
+Some museums will have a hearing-compatible neck loop or FM System to pair your hearing aids or cochlear implants to help you hear clearly.
 Others might use Signly to help provide ASL translation utilizing a QR code and prerecorded messages.

 Deaf Technology Products For The Road & Out of Home